Between packing your bags and making sure all your vacation plans are set, it’s easy to forget about what you’re leaving behind – your home.

 From taking care of your plants to guarding your home’s plumbing system, our experts at Dixie Electric, Plumbing & Air have outlined a vacation checklist for you to use when preparing for your trip.

-Seven Electrical and Plumbing Things To Do Before Leaving Your House For Vacation
+7 Electrical & Plumbing Things To Do Before Leaving Your House For Vacation

 1. Adjust The Thermostat